 For more information, please refer to Volunteer & Appointment Process and Member Service on ACRL Committees.

-Questions about division-level appointments may be directed to the chair of the Appointments Committee, Erin L. Ellis, Assistant Dean, Research and Learning Division, University of Kansas, E-mail: email@example.com.
+Questions about division-level appointments may be directed to the chair of the Appointments Committee, Catherine Soehner, Associate Dean for Research and User Services, University of Utah, E-mail: firstname.lastname@example.org.

 Questions about section appointments may be directed to the vice-chair of each section.
 Full contact information is available from the section landing page.